Beware the Monolith

 Attack and defense is a constantly evolving game.
 An attack appears and is very successful, followed by a defense which is very successful, followed by the attacker pivoting to a new technique (which is very successful!) and so on.

 As players in the defense market, we of course are always trying to make the sale and it is easy to fall into the trap of saying something can’t be defeated or bypassed.
 Everything can be defeated with enough time.
-Honestly we’re surprised that some enterprising fellow or team hasn’t found vulnerabilities in Ghost/IGLA that could also be exploited via CANBus.
+Honestly we’re surprised that some enterprising fellow or team hasn’t found vulnerabilities in the CANBus immobiliser market that could also be exploited via CANBus.
 It is improper thinking to suggest that one could not exist.
 It is better thinking to suggest that one may exist but just hasn’t been found or attacked yet.

 So in summary…